-Same as Management 237D.
-Same as Management 337D.
 Restricted to students pursuing the global management minor.
 Develops students' ability to process and articulate learning from intercultural experience; develops skills in applying knowledge and strategies gained in one region/country to new cultural and geopolitical contexts.
 For each semester hour of credit earned, one lecture hour a week for one semester.
-Management 237D, 337D, and International Business 237D, 337D may not both be counted.
+Only one of the following may be counted: International Business 337D, 372 (Topic 12), 367C, Management 237D, 337 (Topic: Intercultural Management), 337 (Topic 3), 372T (Topic 1), 372T (Topic 11).
 Offered on the letter-grade basis only.
 Prerequisite: Completion of required international experience component of the Global Management Minor, and consent of instructor.

-IB 140S, 240S, 340S, 440S, 540S, 640S, 740S, 840S, 940S.
+I B 140S, 240S, 340S, 440S, 540S, 640S, 740S, 840S, 940S.
 Topics in International Business.